meeh420/puppet-java/README.md

 # Java Puppet Module
 This module manages Oracle/OpenJDK Java.

-Supported Java versions: 6, 7 and 8 from Oracle and OpenJDK 6/7.
+Supported Oracle Java versions: 6, 7 and 8 and OpenJDK 6/7.

 This module has been tested against puppet 3.4 on Ubuntu 12.04 and Debian 6/7.
 (It currently support only Debian and Ubuntu as well.)